Mango supports rendered raster images with embedded geo-referenced data.

 GeoTIFF files must be compressed to a .ZIP archive before uploading to Mango.
 RAR compression is not supported at this time.

-- The raster must be smaller than 2 GB when uncompressed.
+- The raster must be no larger than 2 GB when uncompressed.

 - The raster must be no larger than 1 GB when compressed.